How it works

 Track your progress and get daily updates on the app

-Download the app and use it throughout the challenge to get the daily facts and targets, bank (a.k.a. log) your push-ups and keep track of your daily progress.
+Download the app to get the daily facts and targets, bank (a.k.a. log) your push-ups and keep track of your daily progress.

 You’ll also be able to access fundraising tips, track your fundraising/ Team/ Community stats, stay in touch with your teammates and more.